Skip to main content Skip to footer

 There are a few rules to stick to when you compose your RACI chart.

 To make sure a task gets done, each one should have someone allocated as Responsible.
-Similarly, it’s best practice for every work item to have someone Accountable, too, so they can sign off the task when it’s finished.
+Similarly, it’s best practice for every work item to have someone Accountable, too, so they can sign off on the task when it’s finished.

 RACI best practices